-The SAS Special Raiding Squadron (SRS) should have withdrawn after taking the gun battery on Cape Murro di Porco.
-Instead Major Mayne opted for more fighting.
+The SAS Special Raiding Squadron (SRS) could have withdrawn after taking the gun battery on Cape Murro di Porco.
+Instead Major Paddy Mayne opted for more fighting.

-The SRS were led by Major Blair ‘Paddy’ Mayne.
+The SRS were led by Major Paddy Mayne.
 Mayne had a reputation as a gifted leader and a natural-born warrior.
 He also had a reputation for having little respect for senior officers, and for going his own way.
-Thanks to books and TV documentaries, the word ‘rogue’ has become firmly attached, rightly or wrongly, to both Mayne and his men.
-When used in this way, the word cleverly combines both the sense of ‘maverick’ and ‘lovable rogue’
+Thanks to books and TV documentaries, the word ‘rogue’ has become firmly attached, rightly or wrongly, to both Paddy Mayne and his men.
+When used in this way, the word cleverly combines both the sense of ‘maverick’ and ‘lovable rogue’.

 “On completion of your task your Sqn will either:-